wanhsiu/portfolio/src/pages/projects/celestial-sounds.md

 title: Celestial Sounds
 date: 2021-07-18T17:22:06.440Z
 projectDate: 2021-05-12T17:22:06.448Z
-description: "***Celestial Sounds*** is a fictional opening event for James Turrell’s Rodin Crater in Arizona which will feature a special performance by music and visual artist Solange- who will be reviving her most recent album *When I get Home*.
-There will be a timed scheduled performance throughout the night which will be taken place at different spaces inside the Rodin Crater."
+description: Created this concept and identity from scratch. ***Celestial Sounds*** is a fictional opening event for James Turrell’s Rodin Crater in Arizona featuring a special performance by music and visual artist Solange- who will be reviving her most recent album *When I get Home*.
 details: |-
   7 x 9” Catalog